August 2018 Update: A newer review on the re-designed Vital Sleep is now available. The following review is out of date.

-This mouthpiece requires that you use a boil-and-bite technique to achieve a custom fit.
+This mouthpiece requires that you use a boil-and-bite technique, similar to Zyppah and others, to achieve a custom fit.
 Plus, it features a flexible frame for maximum comfort.
 VitalSleep comes in two sizes and claims it can be worn with partial dentures.

 The obnoxious sound that you make while sleeping is the result of trying to breathe through a partially obstructed airway.
 The obstruction is caused by the vibration taking place because soft tissues are too close.

 If you are newly being introduced to the topic of snoring and mouthpieces, you may not know yet that when you fall asleep, your tongue collapses into your throat.
 Soft tissues are then close enough together to touch in some people.
 As you breathe and air is forced through a vibration is resulted.
 The vibration causes the noise.

 VitalSleep holds your lower jaw forward, which in return helps keep your airway clear while you sleep.
 Not only does this eliminate the snoring sound, it also promotes a more restful night of sleep, so you can wake up feeling refreshed.

 I ordered a regular size VitalSleep for me and a small one for my wife.
 I like that the website is secured with a Norton Shopping Guarantee, and that the company ships products the same day orders are received, when ordered before 3 pm.